 California voter registration deadlines

-- Online: 15 days before Election Day
+- Register to vote (by mail): Postmarked 15 days before Election Day

 California voter registration rules